Acts 17

 But now the righteousness of God without the law is manifested, being witnessed by the law and the prophets.

 Continuing in Acts 13:34 Paul goes to the Old Testament about God raising the Messiah from the dead.
-He is teaching through the figure of speech gnome. gnome is not the short, funny guy with the pointed hat, who hangs out in your garden.
+He is teaching through the figure of speech gnome.
+A gnome is not the short, funny guy with the pointed hat, who hangs out in your garden.
 As cute as he might be, Paul is using a figure of speech.
 A gnome is a figure of speech, defined by Dr. Bullinger as, “the citation, or quoting, of a profitable saying to express a universal maxim.”1 There are two major groupings of this figure of speech with variations in each group.
 Another use of the figure of speech gnome is to quote a verse of scripture but use it with a different application by placing it in a whole new context.

 Acts 13:34